Getting Started with Social Media Live Streaming Software: What You Need to Know

 Sometimes maintaining a social media presence can feel a bit like spinning plates.
 With so many platforms competing for attention, it’s hard to focus your energy on just one.
 Many organizations struggle to give equal time to each platform.

 It doesn’t have to be this way – streaming across social media platforms is easier than you think.
-We’ll also cover the where, why, and how to stream to social media and grow engagement for your organization.
+We’ll also cover the where, why, and how to use social media live streaming software and grow engagement for your organization.

 The Destination: LinkedIn Live

-Now, Premium and Enterprise subscribers can stream natively to LinkedIn, straight from Vimeo.
+Now, Premium and Enterprise subscribers can stream natively to LinkedIn, straight from Vimeo’ social media live streaming software.
 With the click of a button, you can easily live stream while simulcasting to an embedded Vimeo player, Facebook Live, YouTube, and any custom RTMP-enabled social destination such as Periscope.

 With more than 645 million members across 200 countries and territories, and 30 million businesses represented on the networking site, live streaming on LinkedIn presents a unique opportunity for companies of all sizes to engage professional audiences with high-quality live content.